-Additionally, it will impress future clients if you can include recommendations from prior employers, which allows you to demonstrate a level of professionalism.
+Plus it will impress future clients if you can include recommendations from prior employers, which allows you to display a level of professionalism.

 4. Integrate your personality.

-As the examples above indicate, each portfolio is drastically different depending on the artist's unique style.
-Someone checking out Tobias van Schneider's portfolio will expect something vastly different than someone looking at Ling K's site.
-Ensure your portfolio -- including layout, background, and website title -- reflect who you are as a designer.
+As you can see in the examples above, each portfolio is drastically different depending on the artist's unique style.
+Someone checking out Tobias van Schneider's portfolio will expect something vastly different from someone looking at Ling K's site.
+Make sure your portfolio — including layout, background, and website title — reflects who you are as a designer.

 5. Describe the creative process.

-Each designer has a unique process when working with clients -- and the sooner a potential client can learn about your process, the better.
-It's important you include context, so visitors can get a sense for how you handle challenges, and how your designs solve real-world problems.
+Each designer has a unique process when working with clients — and the sooner a potential client can learn about your process, the better.
+It's important you include context, so visitors can get a sense of how you handle challenges, and how your designs solve real-world problems.